Perspective | Experts are worried about covid-19′s effect on childhood obesity. Here’s what we can do.

 “Behavior Change Science 101 is that the parents need to look at this as a collaborative relationship with their children,” said Bryant, adding that parents should focus on movement activities their kids enjoy and on what inspires them to get out of the house.

 Then, they should do those things together.
-If their kids like riding bikes, weekends rides should be a priority.
+If their kids like riding bikes, weekend rides should be a priority.
 If they love climbing trees or playing tag, ditto.
-Parents should tap into what motives their kids and then keep the momentum rolling.
+Parents should tap into what motivates their kids and then keep the momentum rolling.

-Like all things parentings, the key to exercise and staying healthy can be broken down to one simple rule, Bryant said.
+Like all things in parenting, the key to exercise and staying healthy can be broken down into one simple rule, Bryant said.

 Debra Kamin is an award-winning journalist based in San Diego.